 Albuquerque has been ranked several times as one of the best places to bike in the United States.
-Recently, it was ranked on Bicycle.com’s 2014 list of Top 50 Bike-Friendly Cities.
+Recently, it was ranked on lawnstarter.com's 2023 list of Top 50 Bike-Friendly Cities.
 Albuquerque is a great place for cyclists – from leisurely riders to commuters to adventure seekers – Albuquerque has something for everyone.

-Cruisers Have No Shortage of Accessible, Low-Intentisty Trails Available
+New Mexico Cruisers Have No Shortage of Accessible, Low-Intensity Trails Available

 Commuter Cycling Routes Are Plentiful

 One of the main reasons that Albuquerque made the cut to be one of the best biking cities is because of a new bridge over I-25 connecting the Bear Canyon Arroyo trail with bike lanes on the other side.
 The trails that run through and around the city make Albuquerque accessible for citizens wishing to bike to work or school.
 As an incentive to citizens who commute via bicycle, the city offers a “Guaranteed Ride Home” program which provides a free ride should inclement weather or an emergency arise.

 Adventure Seekers Don’t Have to Go Far to Find Thrills